maxfierke/gogo-gb/README.md

 # gogo-gb
-a gameboy emulator for funsies
+a gameboy (color) emulator for funsies

 ## Current status